5 Great Backcountry Meals to Make With Your WindBurner Stove

-We usually refer to the old adage, “everything tastes good in the backcountry,” as code for “this-tastes-awful-but-I’m-starving-so-oh-well.”
-Backpacking food usually equates to bland, boring bags of dehydrated meals.
-At ten bucks a pop, we pay good money for often lackluster food.
+We usually refer to the old adage, “Everything tastes good in the backcountry,” as code for “this-tastes-awful-but-I’m-starving-so-oh-well.”
+Backcountry meals are usually bland, boring bags of dehydrated food.
+At 10 bucks a pop, we pay good money for often lackluster food.
 But it doesn’t have to be this way.

 Cook time: 12-15 minutes

 *Found in any grocery store

 2. Tasty Bites

 Tasty Bites® is a food brand that makes great Thai and Indian food.
 This is hydrated food, so it’s a little bit heavier to carry.
 But in terms of ease and taste, these are hard to beat.

 You can literally place the unopened bag into boiling water to heat the contents, and then eat straight from the bag.
 Because I get really hungry, I like to combine a Tasty Bites meal with a bag of wild rice/ quinoa from Uncle Ben’s®, which is also a simple heat-and-eat item.
 This is a full meal that only requires heating.

 Cook time: 3-5 minutes

 What’s not to love?
 Classic meal, feel like a kid, eat for less than two bucks.